1. What kind of distributor to look for to sell in China ?

 - The market-entry authorizations with the co-liability of a distributor formally appointed

-- The product certification requirements for Chinese standards
+- The product certification required to comply with Chinese standards

 - And a possible non-compliance with the written terms in the event of breach of a distribution contract.